 Nuntaporn Bodharamik graduated from the Faculty of Arts, Chulalongkorn University in 1995 and has been working as a translator since.
 She has translated mainly fiction including Thomas Harris’ Hannibal Rising, Margaret Atwood’s The Blind Assassin, C.S.
 Pacat’s Prince’s Gambit and King Rising, and E.L.
 James’s Fifty Shades of Grey.
 Sonny Liew’s The Art of Charlie Chan Hock Chye is her my first foray into graphic novels.

-Shelly Bryant divides her year between Shanghai and Singapore, working as a poet, writer, and translator.
-She is a published author and has translated work from the Chinese for Penguin Books, Epigram Books, the National Library Board in Singapore, Giramondo Books, HSRC, and Rinchen Books, and edited poetry anthologies for Alban Lake and Celestial Books.
+Shelly Bryant divides her year between Shanghai and Singapore.
+She is the author of eleven volumes of poetry, a pair of travel guides, a nonfiction book, and a short story collection.
+She has translated work from the Chinese language for Penguin Books, Epigram Books, the National Library Board in Singapore, Giramondo Books, HSRC, Rinchen Books, and Maclehose Press.
 Her translation of Sheng Keyi’s Northern Girls was long-listed for the Man Asian Literary Prize in 2012, and her translation of You Jin's In Time, Out of Place was shortlisted for the Singapore Literature Prize in 2016.

 Registration is on a first-come-first-served basis and workshop fees must be paid before the workshop.
 If the minimum number of participants is not met for the class, the organisers will inform all participants about possible postponement and cancellation, two weeks before the workshop date.

 The workshop can be cancelled or postponed two weeks before the workshop date if the minimum number of participants is not met.
 Participants will be fully refunded for workshops cancelled by us.